 Hemlock Cost Share Homepage

-Transylvania County Cooperative Extension is working closely with the Hemlock Restoration Initiative, Carolina Mountain Land Conservancy, and the Transylvania Natural Resource Council to assist private land owners with the costs associated with treating hemlocks in sensitive riparian areas.
+Transylvania County Cooperative Extension is working closely with the Hemlock Restoration Initiative, Conserving Carolina, and the Transylvania Natural Resource Council to assist private land owners with the costs associated with treating hemlocks in sensitive riparian areas.

 The hemlock woolly adelgid (HWA), an invasive insect pest introduced from Japan, has been destroying trees in Transylvania County since 2006.
 Without intervention it is extremely likely that most hemlocks in the area will die, with the largest and most valuable trees succumbing more rapidly.